soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

    making our code more resilient to crashes and bad behaviours
-2. The `Functor`, `Applicative`, and `Monad` interfaces provide us with mechanisms for **composing** functions that might fail (almost) effortlessly - reducing boilerplate while maintaining strong guarantees about our code, and delaying the need to handle errors until it is appropriate
+2. The `Functor`, `Applicative`, and `Monad` interfaces provide us with mechanisms for **composing** functions that might fail (almost) effortlessly - reducing boilerplate while maintaining strong guarantees about our code and delaying the need to handle errors until it is appropriate